syncpoint/terrain-rgb/README.md

 }
 ```

+OK, the _Coordinate Reference System_ (CRS) has changed to _EPSG:3857_.
+Due to the reprojection, the resolution increased from 10x10m to 14.85x14.85m.

 By using [QGIS](https://qgis.org) we can visualize our greyscale data.
 The areas around Austria are _No Data _ areas.

 ![DEM Visualization of Austria](images/DHM-Austria.png)